polycentric-game/polycentric-web/content/Readme.md

 ## Metadata

-Each Markdown file should have the following metadata at the top.
+Each Markdown file can use the following metadata at the top.

 ```
 ---